virtualistic/virtualistic.github.io/_posts/2023-07-22-how-to-clean-up-docker-container-log-files-quick-fix.md

 ## The Quick Fix Answer

-Ok, if restarting Docker and re-creating the container is not an option today and you just want to reclaim some disk space from `/var/lib/docker` that has been taken from you, this is a quick and dirty way of doing it, without breaking anything: \
+Ok, if restarting Docker and re-creating the container is not an option today and you just want to reclaim some disk space from `/var/lib/docker` that has been taken from you, this is a quick and dirty way of doing it, without breaking anything:

-- First find the ten biggest items in `/var/lib/docker` using this command (output will be shown in GB):
+- First, find the ten biggest items in `/var/lib/docker` using this command (output will be shown in GB):
 ```bash
 du -a -B G  /var/lib/docker | sort -n -r | head -n 10
 ```